Against Thee Only Have I Sinnd I Own It – Hymn Lyric

 Make me to sing once more of joy and gladness,

-Father of mercies, hear my voice!
+Father of mercies, my voice!

 For Thy name’s sake, oh raise me from this sadness,